About Us

 With the addition of Darla vom Granzweg from Switzerland in 1998, and multiple other imports since and judicial breeding of their offspring, descendants, and close relatives, we have been blessed with a great many top winners and wonderful companions.
 During those years it became obvious that more dedicated breeders who shared our thirst for knowledge, ethics, the love of all things Bernese and a willingness to help others were needed to continue what I had started, or when I retired from breeding Bernese this line would be lost like so many others.
 There are a few selected breeders over North America that we have allowed to use our boys and carry on the genes from them through their breeding programs, however that is just the beginning.

-Bonnie and I have welcomed Lori Bellussi of CT and Jennifer Julian of NS, to our Backcountry family to share and carry forth our vision.
-They have both been involved with the breed for over 15 years and both have worked very hard for the health and welfare of the breed both inside and outside this breeding program.
+Bonnie and I have welcomed Lori Bellussi of CT to our Backcountry family to share and carry forth our vision.
+They have both been involved with the breed for over 20 years and both have worked very hard for the health and welfare of the breed both inside and outside this breeding program.

 I think the future of Bernese, and this breeding program in particular is in good hands with these talented ladies.